shanayw22/DSAN-5400Final-Project/README.md

 ### Methods

-**Information Retrieval System:** Perform indexing and query processing and then use ranking algorithms to create an efficient retrieval system, displaying metrics such as bias, tone, factuality reporting.
+**Information Retrieval System:** Perform indexing and query processing and then use ranking algorithms to create an efficient retrieval system, displaying metrics such as bias, tone, and factuality reporting.

 **Visualization Dashboard:** Create an interactive map that displays regions alongside filtering for bias scores, tone, and factuality reporting allowing for comparative analysis across regions and outlets.